EzlibUI/Ezlib/README.md

 ### const modalInfo

 `const modalInfo` -variable takes in jsx-code, through which modal-window contents are defined.
-The user can create new html input fields for example.
+The user can create new input fields for example.

 ### Style design